CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/what-is-a-block.md

 [Handle Block Exception blocks][] have the following connection ports:

-- One red input exception port located on the left of the block
+- One red exception input port located on the left of the block
 - One red exception output port located on the right of the block if they can be [chained][]
 - One output port located on the bottom of the block

+An [execution][] passes through the exception input port, executes the block, and if the [exception][] can be handled, moves to the input port of the block connected to the output port; if an exception cannot be handled the execution moves to the exception input port of the [exception handling block][Exception Handling Blocks] connected to the exception output port, for more information see [Chaining Block Exception Handling Blocks][chained].

 [Handle Workspace Exception blocks][] have the following connection ports: